urql-graphql/urql/docs/advanced/authentication.md

 }
 ```

-Here, `logout()` should clear your persisted storage of any tokens and set the `isLoggedIn` property as described above to `false`.
+Here, `logout()` is a placeholder that is called when we got an error, so that we can redirect to a login page again and clear our tokens from local storage or otherwise.

-If you do have a token refresh endpoint, and a refresh token, you can attempt to get a new token for the user:
+If we had a way to refresh our token using a refresh token, we can attempt to get a new token for the user first:

 ```js
 const getAuth = async ({ authState, mutate }) => {